 At Baffinland, a large part of our company works and live beyond the Arctic Circle, mining iron ore at our Mary River Property, located in the Qikiqtani Region of Nunavut on Baffin Island, Canada; one of the world’s most captivating and seldom seen destinations.

-Baffinland is owned 50 % by ArcelorMittal and 50 % by Nunavut Iron Ore (NIO), with ArcelorMittal remaining as the Project operator.
+Baffinland is owned 50 % by ArcelorMittal and 50 % by Iron Ore Holdings (IOH), with ArcelorMittal remaining as Project operator.
 Baffinland’s Head Office is located in Oakville, Ontario, Canada and it Northern Headquarters are located in Iqaluit, Nuanvut.

-In addition to its Head Office, Baffinland is rapidly progressing through the construction phase and maintains a year-round presence at Mary River and Milne Inlet as well as having community liaison offices in
+In addition to its Head Office, Baffinland is nearing completion of the construction phase and maintains a year-round presence at Mary River and Milne Inlet as well as having community liaison offices in

 Arctic Bay, Clyde River, Hall Beach, Igloolik, Iqaluit and Pond Inlet.

 Mary River Property

 Baffinland is focused on the exploration and development of the Mary River Property, located at approximately 72 degrees north by 79 degrees west on Baffin Island.
 This iron ore project involves the construction and development of an open pit mine.
 The Mary River Project consists of nine high-grade lump and fine iron ore deposits that can be mined, crushed and screened and then shipped directly to markets.

 Wealth generating potential